 Sometimes, it’s the little things that can distort your smile.
-Little chips or cracks here and minor staining there can add up over time.
+Little chips or cracks—including chipped teeth and a chipped tooth—and minor staining or a discolored tooth can add up over time.
 Taken together, such issues keep your grin from looking gorgeous.
 Thankfully, though, there’s a solution to the problem: cosmetic dental bonding in Jacksonville!
-This treatment – courtesy of Drs.
+This cosmetic procedure – courtesy of Drs.
 Mullens and Nguyen – will hide your tooth flaws quickly and effectively.
+Dental bonding can also change the shape of your teeth and close spaces between them for improved aesthetics.
 To learn more, just keep reading or contact our office for details!

 Ultimately, almost anyone can qualify for cosmetic dental bonding; treatment requirements aren’t overly stringent.
 Even so, it’s a fact that the best candidates want to address minor smile flaws.
 Therefore, treatment is ideal for patients with one (or more) of the following issues: